|

 "There are many creatures that live hidden

-on the margins of Middle Earth, unknown to the rest of us, Berryn,"
+on the margins of Middle-earth, unknown to the rest of us, Berryn,"

 said Maglor.
-"There is a creature, called a blemmye, that
+"There is a creature, called a blemmye,

-He slid a ladder into position and began climbing up to the top
+He slid a ladder into position and began climbing up to the

-raise it above its head to shelter from the sun!"
+that it can raise it above its head to shelter from the sun!"

 "That does not seem very practical," said Berryn.